 \subsection{Evaluation Metrics}

-To comprehensively assess agent performance, we designed a multi-faceted evaluation protocol that examines both the final outcome of a task and the procedural fidelity, logical coherence, and step-wise accuracy of the execution trace.
-Our protocol is divided into two primary categories: end-to-end evaluation and step-wise execution evaluation.
+To ensure a holistic assessment of agent performance, we designed a comprehensive evaluation protocol that rigorously evaluates both the final task outcome and the procedural fidelity, logical coherence, and step-wise accuracy of the execution trace.
+Accordingly, our protocol is organized into two primary categories, end-to-end outcome evaluation and step-wise process evaluation.